Kentucky Oral History Commission

 From tenant farmers and lay midwives to political leaders and nationally acclaimed authors, the Kentucky Oral History Commission (KOHC), administered by Kentucky Historical Society, reaches across the state to record and preserve the diverse stories that are a part of Kentucky’s rich and colorful history.
-KOHC is the only state agency committed to statewide oral history documentation through granting programs and outreach.
+Nationally, KOHC is the only state commission committed to statewide oral history documentation through granting programs and outreach.
 Since 1976 KOHC has:

 - Awarded more than $1 million to more than 600 grants to individuals, colleges, universities and community organizations, resulting in the collection of more than 35,000 interviews located at repositories throughout the state.